a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 After reflection, I believe that expanding Developer Productivity beyond the standard definition has been more harmful than helpful.
 [SPACE](https://queue.acm.org/detail.cfm?id=3454124) covers limitless engineering performance factors.
 Expanding Developer Productivity's definition with __any__ of those factors makes it unclear whether __all__ of SPACE falls under Developer Productivity.
 Combine that with the fact that individual productivity (efficiency) is a sub-category of SPACE itself, and the result is recursive ambiguity.
 Discussions involving "Developer Productivity" today may imply zero to many developers, one to many activities, and may reference standard input-to-output conversion efficiency, other efficiency factors, or even all the factors in SPACE, [DORA](https://dora.dev/research/), and [DevEx](https://queue.acm.org/detail.cfm?id=3595878) combined.
 Developer Productivity has expanded to meaninglessness.

-Platform teams can save time, confusion, and misunderstandings by replacing "Developer Productivity" with terms like "Engineering Results" that more accurately describe the result of their optimizations.
+Platform teams can save time, confusion, and unnecessary discussions by replacing "Developer Productivity" with terms like "Engineering Results" that more accurately describe the result of their optimizations.
 Many teams already have.
 As a bonus effect, it also focuses more impactful metrics.

 ## An Alternate Term